Bike Safety Rules and Tips

 - Always check above the shoulder before changing lanes.
 Use horns/ bells to alert.

-- Remain visible always even during the night and be predictable as much as you can.
+- Remain visible always, even during the night, and be as predictable as you can.

 - Take a riding course and practice your riding skills.
 Get a helmet for yourself too.